-We are a biotechnology company dedicated whose mission is to breaking through barriers in gene therapy leverage the power of human genetics to modify the course of and neurology. ultimately cure neurological diseases.
+We are a biotechnology company whose mission is to leverage the power of human genetics to modify the course of and ultimately cure neurological diseases.
 Our pipeline includes programs for Alzheimer's disease, or AD; amyotrophic lateral sclerosis, or ALS; Parkinson's disease; and multiple other diseases of the central nervous system, or CNS.
 Many of our programs are derived from our TRACERTM (Tropism Redirection of AAV by Cell-type-specific Expression of RNA) adeno-associated virus, or AAV, capsid discovery platform, which we have used to generate novel capsids, or TRACER Capsids, and identify associated receptors to potentially enable high brain penetration with genetic medicines following intravenous dosing.
 Some of our programs are wholly-owned, and some are advancing with licensees and collaborators including Alexion, AstraZeneca Rare Disease, or Alexion; Novartis Pharma AG, or Novartis; and Neurocrine Biosciences, Inc., or Neurocrine.